Skip to content

 TL;DR

-Through systematic data-centric experiments, this paper demonstrates that audio pre-training performance is primarily driven by label/supervision quality rather than model design.
-It proposes the Unified Tag System (UTS), which unifies speech, music, and environmental sound under a high-granularity vocabulary of 800–3k tags.
-Models trained with UTS surpass AudioSet baselines on out-of-domain tasks such as speaker verification (VoxCeleb2) and music (MusicCaps) using 5× less data.
+This paper demonstrates through systematic data-centric experiments that audio pre-training performance is primarily driven by label/supervision quality rather than model design.
+It proposes the Unified Tag System (UTS) to unify speech, music, and environmental sounds into a fine-grained vocabulary of 800-3k labels.
+Models trained with UTS achieve performance surpassing AudioSet baselines on out-of-domain tasks like speech (VoxCeleb2) and music (MusicCaps) using 5 times less data.

 Background & Motivation

-2. Limitations of Prior Work: (1) AudioSet's 527 tags primarily cover environmental sounds, with severely insufficient coverage of speech and music labels, leading to poor generalization of pre-trained models on speech/music downstream tasks; (2) gains from scaling data size and model architecture are approaching saturation, yet the role of label quality remains substantially underestimated.
+2. Limitations of Prior Work: (1) AudioSet's 527 labels primarily cover environmental sounds, while speech and music labels are severely insufficient, leading to poor generalization in speech/music downstream tasks; (2) Improvements in data scale and model architecture are approaching a bottleneck, but the role of label quality has been significantly underestimated.

-4. Goal: Design a unified, high-quality label system and systematically compare different pre-training objectives (classification, captioning, contrastive, multi-task) under this label system.
+4. Goal: Design a unified high-quality label system and systematically compare the performance of various pre-training objectives (classification/captioning/contrastive/multi-task) under this system.

-5. Key Insight: Leverage powerful audio LLMs such as Qwen3-Omni to generate high-fidelity audio descriptions (averaging 388 words), then use an LLM to extract semantic tags and construct a cross-domain unified tag vocabulary.
+5. Key Insight: Leverage powerful audio LLMs like Qwen3-Omni to generate high-fidelity audio descriptions (averaging 388 words), then employ LLMs to extract semantic labels to construct a cross-domain unified label vocabulary.

-6. Core Idea: Automatically extract tags from high-quality audio descriptions using an LLM, construct the UTS vocabulary via TF-IDF filtering, and systematically compare classification, generative, contrastive, and multi-task pre-training objectives under this tag system.
+6. Core Idea: Automatically extract labels from high-quality audio descriptions using LLMs, construct the UTS vocabulary through TF-IDF filtering, and then systematically evaluate classification, generative, contrastive, and multi-task pre-training under this label system.

 Method